PoisotLab/manuscript-template/README.md

 The process of deploying this template has been *greatly* streamlined from previous versions:

-- Click on the "Use this template" button
+- Click on the "Use this template" button, making sure to check the option to import all branches (this will import `gh-pages` and allow deploys to start immediately)
 - Edit `README.md` with your own text, commit, and push
 - This push will trigger the first build - the builds are only active on the `main` branch (*not* `master`!), and on pull requests
 - Go to `http://you.github.io/repo-name/` to view the html version, and get access to the PDFs